Zanthed/kvm-qemu-ovmf-setup/README.md

 <br>
 `sudo echo "net.ipv4.conf.all.arp_filter = 1" > /etc/sysctl.d/30-arpflux.conf`

 Try using performance and latency-optimized kernels like linux-xanmod (https://xanmod.org/) or linux-zen.
 I personally use xanmod.
 Both also include the ACS patches.

-Also try experimenting with real time kernels like xanmod-rt.
-My results were not good, but some people may have better results.
+Experiment with real-time kernels too.
+Everyone's hardware is different.

 # CPU Pinning, Interrupts, Affinity, Governors, Topology, Isolating, and Priorities
 This warrants an entirely separate section because of how much of an impact this can make while also requiring a decent amount of time.
 And I mean a _major_ impact.
 Even after doing all those tweaks above, I still had awful DPC latency and stutters.
 After just a bit of messing with interrupts and pinning, I am almost consistently under 800 µs.